TeamFAPS/PSVita-RE-tools/README.md

 	- Removed all user plugin dependency
 	- USB removed because it causes problem with Shell and CMA (Content Manager Assistant), it is fast but not stable

 * Credits: xerpi, psxdev for their works on logging solutions.
-Cpasjuste for net.
+Cpasjuste for net driver.

 That Hooker Got NIDS – by @dots-tb
 ---